junxit/us-congress-bills-116/metadata.md

 - 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
 - 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
 - 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-09-16 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.